ReproNim/module-reproducible-basics/_episodes/01-shell-basics.md

 ### PYTHONPATH - determine which Python module will be used

 The idea of controlling resolution paths via environment variables also applies to language-specific domains.
-For example,, Python consults the `PYTHONPATH` variable to possibly change search paths for Python modules.
+For example, Python consults the `PYTHONPATH` variable to possibly change search paths for Python modules.